 For further advice on how you can keep your business secure, download our guide for micro and small businesses.

-Cath Goulding is Head of Information Security at Nominet UK and Board member of the Women’s Security Society.
-Cath Goulding has over 15 years experience in the cyber security profession having worked for both UK Government and the private sector.
+Cath has 19 years’ experience in the cyber security profession having worked for both UK Government and the private sector.
 A thought leader in her field, she frequently speaks at security and internet conferences and has provided articles and comments for multiple publications.
-Her career was recently profiled in the Financial Times and she was interviewed by BBC world promoting women into the IT profession.
-She also won Women in IT Security Champion of the Year in 2015.Read full profile
+Her career was profiled in the Financial Times and she has appeared on the BBC multiple times.
+Cath currently works as Chief Information Security Officer for Nominet UK, the internet company best known for running the ‘dot.uk’ registry and therefore critical to internet operations in the UK.Read full profile